mheap/trello-cli/README.md

 * Run `./bin/trello` + follow the instructions

 If you get stuck, you can always run `./bin/trello --help` or `./bin/trello command --help`

+# If you installed globally
+This is a bit of an issue at the minute, but you'll need to copy `config.json.dist` to `config.json` in `/usr/lib/node_modules`.
+I'm working on a nicer way to do things